dksasaki/py-model-framework/README.md

 # py-model-framework
-This framework creates the input data for a model.
+This framework creates the input data for our model.
 It is written in Python.

 ### INPUT DATA REQUIREMENTS